ethereum/go-ethereum/docs/postmortems/2021-08-22-split-postmortem.md

-# Minority split 2021-08-22 post mortem
+# Minority split 2021-08-27 post mortem

-This is a post-mortem concerning the minority split that occurred on Ethereum mainnet on block [13107518](https://etherscan.io/block/13107518), mined at Aug-27-2021 12:50:07 UTC, at which a minority chain split occurred.
+This is a post-mortem concerning the minority split that occurred on Ethereum mainnet on block [13107518](https://etherscan.io/block/13107518), at which a minority chain split occurred.

 ## Timeline